-Refugees will make American stronger
+Refugees can make American stronger

 Welcoming refugees into the US isn’t simply a matter of good will.
 Refugees can make America a stronger country – culturally and economically.
 The latter point has been the conclusion of several studies on the economic impact of refugees worldwide.
-With America’s population aging and Baby Boomers hitting retirement, absorbing working-age Syrians will, in the long run, be a net positive.
+With America’s population aging, and Baby Boomers hitting retirement, absorbing working-age Syrians will, in the long run, be a net positive.
 Adding young people to the labor force will add to GDP and avoid the kind of stagnation seen in countries like Japan, as a report by the National Academy of Sciences concluded.

 Just as previous generations of immigrants from around the world have helped the US become an economic superpower, the contributions made by Syrian immigrants could also strengthen the America of the 21st century.